 - Once you’ve inserted your signature, select “Done.”

 - You can move and resize the signature to suit your needs.

 You can also check our walkthrough on how to add a signature to a PDF on Mac if you need a more detailed tutorial.

-While there are dozens of Windows tools that allow you to include a signature, here’s how you do it using Foxit Reader, a free and popular PDF editor.
+While there are dozens of Windows tools that allow you to include a signature, here’s how you do it using Foxit Reader, a free and popular PDF viewing and editing tool.